Skip to main content

 These points vary from distribution to distribution and even from release to release.

-You can use one of the following two methods to find out the name and version of the running distribution:
+You can use one of the following two methods to find out the name and version number of the running distribution:

 The first method to find out your current Linux distribution

-The first method is to use the command:
+The first method involves using the command:

 cat /etc/*-release

-Sample response for Ubuntu 12.04:
+Response example for Ubuntu 12.04:

 root@remote:~# cat /etc/*-release